ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * The query parameter 'cursor' has a value strictly greater than MAX_INDEX (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
-The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.
+The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of 'last_index' otherwise.

-   * All of the following hold: the update collection associated with the requester is not empty; no wrap-around of its 'index' value has occurred; and the query parameter 'cursor' has a value strictly greater than the current LAST_INDEX on the update collection (see {{sec-trl-endpoint-supporting-cursor}}).
+   * All of the following hold: the update collection associated with the requester is not empty; no wrap-around of its 'index' value has occurred; and the query parameter 'cursor' has a value strictly greater than the current 'last_index' on the update collection (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 2 ("Out of bound cursor value").
-The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.
+The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of 'last_index' otherwise.

    The 4.00 (Bad Request) response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response MUST be a CBOR map, which MUST include the 'error' parameter and MAY include the 'error_description' parameter to provide additional context.